camilailiberg/CodePath-and-Workday-Simple-Memory-Game/README.md

 I overcame it by checking my code with the version of the guess function provided by CodePath and realize that I was checking if progress was equal to 8 instead of 7.
 This is because I had forgotten that progress started at 0 instead of 1, so I was checking if progress was equal to 8 (the length of the pattern) but because progress started at 0 I had to check if progress was equal to 7, not 8.
-After fixing that my code worked correctly and I didn't face any other challenges.
+After fixing that my code worked correctly.
+- Another challenge that I faced was changing the audio of the buttons.
+I overcame it by realizing that when I created the new function for the audio, I wasn't chacking nor updating the tonePlaying variable.
+Once I added the if statement that checked if the tone was playing and updated the tonePlaying variable, I was able to overcame this challenge.

 3. What questions about web development do you have after completing your submission?